At all times, PostgreSQL maintains a write ahead log (WAL) in the

-While designing your archiving setup, consider what will happen if the archive library fails repeatedly because some aspect requires operator intervention or the archive runs out of space.
+While designing your archiving setup, consider what will happen if the archive command or library fails repeatedly because some aspect requires operator intervention or the archive runs out of space.
 For example, this could occur if you write to tape without an autochanger; when the tape fills, nothing further can be archived until the tape is swapped.
 You should ensure that any error condition or request to a human operator is reported appropriately so that the situation can be resolved reasonably quickly.
 The

 pg_wal/ directory will continue to fill with WAL segment files until the situation is resolved.
 (If the file system containing

 pg_wal/ fills up, PostgreSQL will do a PANIC shutdown.
 No committed transactions will be lost, but the database will remain offline until you free some space.)